Linux computing resources can be accessed from off-campus locations (as well as different locations on-campus).

 -Y on OS X systems, X11 will start on its own if necessary).

 Please note that external SSH access is deactivated by default.
-Please contact email@example.com request remote access for your account.
+Please contact email@example.com to request remote access for your account.

 SSH Gateways are enabled in some of the CMCD laboratories.
 That means if you are outside of the Lab you can SSH to your lab's network using the SSH hosts listed below: